DanielTockan/Rainforest-Store/README.md

 **One to Many (1-M)**
 - Products to Reviews - A product in the store can have many customer reviews
 - Customers to Orders - A customer is able to return and place another order
-- Customers to Reviews - Assuming a customer buys more than one product, they are able to leave reviews for each of those prodcuts
+- Customers to Reviews - Assuming a customer buys more than one product, they are able to leave reviews for each of those products

 From this basis, the models illustrated in the entity relationship diagram above were built.